 - Location of specific property for which the agreement is signed, if different from the mailing address.

 - Type of regulated article that the person or firm will be handling.
 Regulated articles for EAB include: emerald ash borer (Agrilus planipennis) itself, ash trees (Fraxinus sp.), ash limbs and branches, ash stumps and roots, ash logs, ash lumber, ash chips and ash bark chips, and firewood of any hardwood (non-coniferous) species.

-- Applicable state and federal regulations to ensure that the treatment will mitigate the risk of spread for EAB.
-In the case of EAB, these concern intrastate (or within the state) movement for Minnesota regulations and interstate (or between state) movement for federal regulations.
+- Applicable state regulations to ensure that the treatment will mitigate the risk of spread for EAB.
+In the case of EAB, these concern intrastate (or within the state) movement and interstate (or between state) movement regulations.

 - Signature of MDA State Plant Regulatory Official or official designee, title of same, and date signed.

 Routine inspections by agency officials must be carried out prior to sale of treated regulated articles, or whenever a malfunction or alteration in the facility system warrants a certification inspection.
 Certification will be granted by agency officials on the basis of the ability of the facility to meet treatment requirements and pass the certification tests, in addition to the extent of the facility’s export safeguards to prevent re-infestation of treated wood and safety conditions.